JackDca/Mailpilewiki/Getting-started-on-linux.md

 as Fedora), but you will need to use different commands to install and configure the dependencies.

-To install Mailpile on Debian or Ubuntu, please follow these steps.
+To install Mailpile on Debian or Ubuntu, please follow these steps (last tested 27.01.2014 on Ubuntu 12.04).

 ### 1. Clone the source repository:

+Use one of the following two commands:

     # The alpha release branch (technical preview)
     git clone -b release/alpha https://github.com/pagekite/Mailpile.git